keelback-code/odd-art-history/README.md

 Odd Resources page
 * Page with links to further information - hopefully the site will have piqued the user's interest in weird art history and a easy-to-find page of further information will help them on their journey.
-* There will be an embedded video, as a teaser for one of the resources; it will not autoplay and will be muted.
+* There will be an embedded video, as a teaser for one of the resources; it will not autoplay.

 ## Technologies